 The power of football to engage, enthuse and motivate people, irrespective of age, gender and ethnicity, is now recognised on many stages.
 As a vehicle through which community cohesion and narrowing the gap in health, education, aspirations and opportunity can be addressed, the local draw of Blackburn Rovers and the unrivalled power of the brand name to bring additional credibility, cannot be underestimated.

-Building on the success of winning the accolades of EFLT North West EFL Community Trust of the Year and MBNA Community Club of the Year - non-Premier League, 2015/16 has been a progressive year for the Community Trust.
-We have since been able to generate an significant increase in funding to be used for local good causes.
-We are fortunate to find ourselves working with an increasing amount of programme partners, including the Premier League, English EFL Trust, The PFA, Football Foundation, The FA, Sport England, Big Lottery Fund, Lancashire Sport, Blackburn with Darwen Council, South Ribble Borough Council, Chorley Borough Council, Blackburn CVS, Lancashire County Council, Blackburn Community Sports Club, Blackburn Youth Zone, Action For Children, Community Integrated Care, Nightsafe, Blackburn Children's University, Café Hub, Creative Support and multiple schools, colleges and other charities to name just a few.
+2017-18 was a progressive year for the Community Trust.
+We have since been able to generate a significant increase in funding to be used for local good causes.
+We are fortunate to find ourselves working with an increasing amount of programme partners, including the Premier League, EFL Trust, The PFA, Football Foundation, The FA, Sport England, Big Lottery Fund, Active Lancashire, Blackburn with Darwen Council, Blackburn Youth Zone, Blackburn College, West Lancashire College, Our Lady & St John’s RC College, Nightsafe, Kick It Out, Creative Support, Blackburn United, Abu Hanifah Foundation, Inter Madrassah Organisation and multiple schools, colleges and other charities/community organisations to name just a few.

-In the past 12 months, Blackburn Rovers Community Trust engaged with 26,603 local people of all ages, which is an increase of 37.04% (7,191) from 19,412 in 2014.
-These projects range from sport and health sessions for children and adults; education courses for young adults; BME health and sports participation sessions; disability football, walking football, dance and social activities for seniors and the elderly; drug rehabilitation and mental-health recovery programmes and estate-based projects to reduce anti-social behaviour.
+In the past 12 months, Blackburn Rovers Community Trust engaged with 50,920 participants of all ages, which is an increase from 42,085 in 2016.
+These projects range from sport and health sessions for children and adults; education courses for young adults; BME health and sports participation sessions; disability sport, walking football, dance and social activities for seniors and the elderly; drug rehabilitation and mental-health recovery programmes and estate-based projects to help to reduce anti-social behaviour.